 This test suite has been designed to run on a UNIX type of operating system.
-Changes to some of the support files may be required in order to make this test suite function correctly on the Windows NT operating system using utilities provided in the MKS Toolkit.
+Changes to some of the support files may be required in order to make this test suite function correctly on Win32 operating systems using utilities provided in the MKS Toolkit.